DirectoryTree/Authorization/README.md

 By default all permissions are cached to prevent them from being retrieved on every user request.

-If you would like to disable this cache call `Authorization::disablePermissionCache` in your `AuthServiceProvider`:
+If you would like to disable the cache, call `Authorization::disablePermissionCache` in your `AuthServiceProvider`:

 ```php
 use Larapacks\Authorization\Authorization;